PacktPublishing/Feature-Store-for-Machine-Learning/README.md

 ## Get to Know the Author
 **Jayanth Kumar M J** is a Lead Data engineer at Cimpress USA.
 He specializes in building platform components for data scientists and data engineers to make MLOps smooth and self-service.
 He is also a Feast feature store contributor.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803230061">https://packt.link/free-ebook/9781803230061 </a> </p>